Espen-sh/Impedance-extraction-from-PSCAD/README.md

 - plotting and stability-analysis workflow

 The script performs both a single-run example and a full multi-run extraction for a base case and a shaped case.
+This script is intended as a tutorial on how to use and understand the implemented

 ### `Functions.py`